tensign1444/Playfair/README.md

 ## Cipher Rules
 ### Playfair Cipher
-The Playfair cipher uses a 5 by 5 table containing a key word or phrase.
+The Playfair cipher utilizes a 5x5 table containing every letter of the alphabet except 'J'.

 #### Encryption
 To encrypt a message using the playfair cipher, a phrase is broken into digrams (groups of 2 letters) If there is a letter left over, a 'Q' will be appended onto the phrase i.e. CONCORDIA = CO NC OR DI AQ.
 The two letters of the digram are considered opposite corners of a rectangle in the key table.
 To perform the substitution, apply the following 4 rules, in order, to each pair of letters in the plaintext: